UKHomeOffice/application-container-platform/developer-docs/dev_setup.md

 Name: xxx xxx
 Team: My Project Team
 Public GPG Key: xxxxxxxxx
+Namespace: dev-induction
 ```
-You need to provide your public gpg key as the kube token you recieve back will be encrypted using it.
+You need to provide your public gpg key as the kube token you receive back will be encrypted using it.
+If you need to, you can [generate a gpg key](https://help.github.com/articles/generating-a-new-gpg-key/)

 ## Configure the kubectl client
 You will need to configure the kubectl client with the appropriate details.